nelsenW/JS-Slime/README.md

 Bonus features:
 As the game develops it make take different shapes much like our humble slime.
 Hence the bonus features could change but things I would like to implement:

---dynamic lighting (from Normal Map)
+* dynamic lighting (from Normal Map)
---combination of abilities
+* combination of abilities
---2d softbody mesh for the slime
+* 2d softbody mesh for the slime